Frankie Gavin (boxer): 2008 Summer Olympics

-Gavin was Great Britain's best hope of a boxing medal at the 2008 Summer Olympics, but was unable to make the weight and was therefore unable to compete.
+Gavin was arguably Great Britain's best hope of a boxing medal at the 2008 Summer Olympics, but was unable to make the required weight and was therefore unable to compete.

 Professional career

 In October 2008, Gavin announced that he would turn professional.
 He signed a contract with promoter Frank Warren and agreed to be trained by Anthony Farnell in Manchester.
-He made his debut with Olympians James Degale and Billy Joe Saunders which he won with a 4th round stoppage.
+He made his pro-debut at the National Indoor Arena in his home city of Birmingham on 28 February 2009, stopping George Kadaria in the fourth round.

-In 2010, he won his first professional title by defeating Sheffield's Michael Kelly in the fifth round for the Irish light welterweight title.
-He qualified for the title as his parents are Irish.
+On 18 September 2010 at LG Arena in Birmingham, he won his first professional title by defeating Michael Kelly in the fifth round for the Irish light-welterweight title.
+He qualified to fight for the title as his parents are Irish.